bormaxi8080/osint-timeline/DRAFT.md

 A programmable MITM proxy that intercepts HTTP/HTTPS traffic so you don't have to guess what your app is doing.
 Forward & reverse modes, TLS interception, TUI, terminal, and web GUI: https://github.com/emanuele-em/proxelar

 Mysterium Network Node - official implementation of distributed VPN network (dVPN) protocol: https://github.com/mysteriumnetwork/node

+CheckCle is a self-hosted, open-source monitoring platform for seamless, real-time full-stack systems, applications, and infrastructure.
+It provides real-time uptime monitoring, distributed checks, incident tracking, and alerts.
+All deployable anywhere: https://github.com/operacle/checkcle

 local-domain-proxy.
 Local reverse proxy for mapping external websites to a local domain with response rewriting, HTTPS, subdomain support, WebSocket proxying, and optional Burp integration: https://github.com/artebels/local-domain-proxy